-FINANCIAL LITERACY & SEARCHING FOR SCHOLARSHIPS
+FINANCIAL AID, FAFSA, CSS PROFILE, & SEARCHING FOR SCHOLARSHIPS

 Seniors and juniors are strongly encouraged to sign up NOW for scholarship search engines.
 It is never too early to educate yourself and to start looking for ways to pay for college.
 Some sources:

 www.pheaa.org (Pennsylvania Higher Education Assistance Agency)

 www.hsf.net (Hispanic Scholarship Fund)

 App- scholly: Download this app for $2.99